-Jason Stipp: I'm Jason Stipp from Morningstar and welcome to the Friday Five.
+Jason Stipp: I'm Jason Stipp from Morningstar, and welcome to the Friday Five.

-Jeremy Glaser: Always a pleasure, Jason.
+Jeremy Glaser: Happy New Year, Jason.

 Stipp: So what do you have for the Friday Five this week?